lutencjusz/serverlessPrognoza/README.md

  # Instalation of Forecast on Linux [->PL](./READMEpl.md)
 The Forecast system is used to compare the accuracy and deviation of weather forecasts.
 For this purpose, data from OpenWeather, Weatherbit, Airly and ICM services are saved to *AWS RDS MySQL* using the *AWS Lambda* functions and *AWS SQS*.
 Sampling frequency is determined by *CloudWatch Events*.

-1. The ```secret.env``` file should be create in the main directory, which should consist of individual parameters.
+1. The ```secret.env``` file have to be create in the main directory, which should consist of following parameters

 **Attention: The data contained in the file is confidential**
 ```